The Real Cost Savings of AI Receptionists (With Actual Numbers)

 - Zero calls go to voicemail

-- Evening and weekend enquiries convert to bookings
+- Evening and weekend inquiries convert to bookings

 - Estimated additional revenue captured: $40,000-$60,000/yr